thongtr-dev/card-block-with-box-shadow/readme.txt

 1. Type "/card" to choose the block
 2. Add any block you wish inside the card block
 3. The card shadow toggle is enabled by default
-4. When the card shadow toggle in disabled, it will hide the card shadow control underneath
+4. When the card shadow toggle is disabled, it will hide the card shadow control underneath
-5. The result on the frontend
+5. The result on frontend

 /assets/screenshot-1.png
 /assets/screenshot-2.png